-Scott J. Witlin is a partner in the Los Angeles office of Barnes & Thornburg and a member of the firm’s Labor and Employment Law Department and the Entertainment and Music Practice Group.
+Scott J. Witlin is a partner in the Los Angeles office of Barnes & Thornburg and a member of the firm’s Labor and Employment Law Department and the Entertainment, Media and Sports Practice Group.
 Mr. Witlin handles traditional labor and employment matters, including arbitrations, collective bargaining negotiations, compliance with various guild and union agreements, and union organizing campaigns.
 He represents clients in the entertainment and broadcasting, video game, manufacturing, retail, consumer and industrial products, and transportation industries.

 Mr. Witlin has litigated employment cases, including wage and hour class actions, before state and federal courts, state administrative agencies, arbitration tribunals and the National Labor Relations Board.
 Prior to joining Barnes & Thornburg, Mr. Witlin was senior counsel in the Los Angeles office of Akin Gump.
 He also has been a shareholder at Ogletree, Deakins, Nash, Smoak & Stewart and a partner with Proskauer Rose.
 Mr. Witlin has been selected for inclusion in the Best Lawyers in America for the area of Employment Law – Management; Chambers USA: A Guide to America’s Leading Lawyers in the area of Labor & Employment; and Southern California Super Lawyers in the areas of Employment and Labor, as well as Entertainment and Sports.
 In 2012 he was named a “Top Labor and Employment Lawyer” by the Daily Journal (Los Angeles).

 Mr. Witlin’s diverse work within the entertainment and media industries has included:

 - Serving as chief negotiator on behalf of a group of leading videogame companies in their negotiations with the AFTRA and SAG.